surebot/sure-website/README.md

-# Surebot.io
+# surebot.io
-The sure website
+The Sure website